chuyizhang23/American-presidency/Chapter 2.md

 >     Following the primary, a convention is held where delegates from each candidate's campaign or supporters gather to formally elect delegates to represent them at the national convention.
 This convention may involve additional rounds of voting or negotiations to determine the final allocation of delegates.
 >
 >     The key difference from a general primary is the inclusion of a convention component, where delegates are formally selected to represent each candidate at the national level.
 This process allows for further deliberation and organization within the party before the final selection of delegates to the national convention.
+>
+> 19. **What's the condition for a candidate to have their name on the primary ballot?**
+>
+>     To have their name on the primary ballot, a candidate typically needs to meet certain eligibility requirements set by state law.
+These requirements often include gathering a certain number of signatures from registered voters, paying a filing fee, and submitting necessary paperwork by a specified deadline.
+Additionally, candidates may need to meet other qualifications such as being a registered member of the party for which they seek nomination.
+>
+> 20. **During primaries, can voters vote for someone who is not on the ballot?**
+>
+>     During primaries, voters typically can only choose from the candidates listed on the ballot.
+Write-in candidates are not usually allowed in primary elections, although this can vary depending on state laws and party rules.

 The similarity between caucuses and primaries is that both procedures are indirect.
 In both, party voters choose delegates to represent them at the national convention, where the official nomination of a candidate takes place.
 These delegates are given the authority to make the nomination decision on behalf of the voters.
 While voters may know which candidate a delegate supports, the primary result is ultimately an indirect outcome, as it is the delegates who formally make the nomination decision.
 This indirect process can sometimes lead to confusion when interpreting the primary results.